HiroNewf/What-the-heck-I-am-doing/README.md

 ## Start of August and onward (TryHackMe)
 I have known that [TryHackMe](https://tryhackme.com) existed for a while now, but I just got around to actually checking it out.
 I made an account and tried out a few things.
 I have started the Offensive Pentesting learning path and it is quite good so far.
 I am considering getting the premium access, but I am probably going to make sure I really like it first by just using the free version for a couple weeks or so.
 Premium version is $10/month for anyone that is wondering.

+## How long I spend working on stuff
+My current goal is to work on studying something for at least 4 hours each weekday.
+Not really sure what my plans for the weekends are going to be yet.
+That will probably be where I work on personal projects like coding and stuff instead of any kind of guided studying, but we'll have to see.